 Failure happens and that is okay because there is always something to learn when you fail.
 At some point, it will happen to all of us.
 What will matter the most are the actions you take after your fall.

-As a brand, it is important to act fast and respond appropriately.
+If you monitor social media channels effectively, you'll be able to react quickly and appropriately, which is integral for any brand.
 There is always something to learn when you see another company have an ORM crisis.
 Here is what we learned from the 3 companies above:

 - Understand and admit the problem.
 This is the essential part - understand what the real problem is before offering an apology.